adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 <a name="updateWidgetState"></a>
 # **updateWidgetState**
-> updateWidgetState(authorization, ifMatch, widgetId, widgetStateInfo, xApiUser, xOnBehalfOfUser)
+> updateWidgetState(authorization, widgetId, widgetStateInfo, xApiUser, xOnBehalfOfUser, ifMatch)

-Updates the state of a widget identified by widgetId in the path.
+Updates the state of a web form identified by widgetId in the path.

-This endpoint can be used by creator of the widget to transition between the states of widget.
+This endpoint can be used by creator of the web form to transition between the states of web form.
 An allowed transition would follow any of the following sequence :  DRAFT-&gt;AUTHORING-&gt;ACTIVE, ACTIVE&lt;-&gt;INACTIVE, DRAFT-&gt;CANCELLED.

 ### Example
 ```java